guillaume-haerinck/cube-beast-editor/doc/README.md

 #### Deferred Shading

 In a - not so far - future, we want to be able to handle emissive materials for our cubes in real time.
-This mean that we would have to handle an important number of lights in our 3D scene.
+This mean that we will have to handle an important number of lights in our 3D scene.
 If we did this directly, we would have to process each light againts each fragment in our scene, which is way too much to handle.
 Instead, we want to **only compute lighting for the objects that are visible by the user**.

-A great way to handle this is to make use of **multiple render passes**.
+A great way to handle this is to make use of **multiple render passes**, so that you put what is visible inside a texture, and only then compute lighting.
 Different models exists to make the performance gain even more substantial (like showed by [Jeremiah on 3dgep](https://www.3dgep.com/forward-plus/) in 2015), but we decided as always to **stick to the simpler version for now**.

 With deferred shading, you have at least 2 render passes :